davidwed/ultradefrag/StockImages/readme.txt

 The following sizes are included: 16x16, 32x32, 48x48, 64x64, 96x96,
 128x128 and 256x256.

+4 bits per pixel icons are not included.

 Copyright © 1998 Lua.org.
 Graphic design by Alexandre Nakonechnyj.

 Permission is hereby granted, without written agreement and without